-Scott Whiteley Carter is a public relations practitioner, muser about museums and music, student of sculpture, theatrical thrill-seeker, photography fanatic, architecture appreciator, New York Yankees and St. Louis Cardinals fan, promoter of the legacy of actor-director (and Little Rock native) Ben Piazza, and encyclopedia of useless knowledge (a sobriquet bequeathed in junior high).
-This interest in artistic and historic endeavors started in childhood as his parents took him to theatre, concerts, museums, and battlefields and other historic sites.
-His fascination with buildings and form started as a child with his Lincoln Logs, Tinker Toys, and Erector Set.
+Scott Whiteley Carter is a cultural thinker and planner, muser about museums and music, student of sculpture, theatrical thrill-seeker, photography fanatic, architecture appreciator, major league baseball fan, promoter of the legacy of actor-director (and Little Rock native) Ben Piazza, and encyclopedia of useless knowledge (a sobriquet bequeathed in junior high).

+Scott is an award-winning poet and has had his artwork (painting and photography) on display at Little Rock City Hall.
 When not engaged in cultural endeavors, he is usually pursuing a cup of coffee, a sporting event, or any of the assorted number-based puzzles.

 Thanks for sharing your love of sculpture on this site.
 We won’t be in Little Rock this year at Sculpture at the River Market ~ but wanted to let you know we appreciate Little Rock’s commitment to the arts.
 Ken and Debbie ~ Ken Newman Sculptures, Cambridge Idaho

 Enjoy your blog.
 Thank you.
 Can you send a list or link of past LR mayors and aldermen?